ericbulloch/kwmd/tools/hydra.md

 `hydra -l bob -P /usr/share/wordlists/rockyou.txt 10.10.1.1 ssh -V`

-You can also use them together using:
+I can also use them together using:

 `hydra -l bob -P /usr/share/wordlists/rockyou.txt 10.10.1.1 ssh -vV`

 #### -c TIME

-Sometimes you know that you need to rate limit your login attempts due to a network intrusion detection system or perhaps the server you are brute forcing naturally limits your login attempt rates.
-In either case you can specify the wait time per login attempt.
+Sometimes I know that I need to rate limit my login attempts due to a network intrusion detection system or perhaps the server I am brute forcing naturally rate limits my login attempts.
+In either case I can specify the wait time per login attempt.
 Each thread will use this option.
 Here is the syntax to wait 3 seconds between each attempt:

 `hydra -l bob -P /usr/share/wordlists/rockyou.txt 10.10.1.1 ssh -c 3`

 #### -t TASKS

-If you are trying to brute force a single target, you can specify the maximum number of connections for that target.
-This can be really handy if your machine and the target have a lot of resources and can handle the load.
+If I am trying to brute force a single target, I can specify the maximum number of connections for that target.
+This can be really handy if my machine and the target have a lot of resources and can handle the load.
 By default, this number is 16.
 In this example I am going to double the connections.
 Here is the syntax I used to change it:

 `hydra -l bob -P /usr/share/wordlists/rockyou.txt 10.10.1.1 ssh -t 32`